jamii/jamii.github.com/_drafts/relational-ui.markdown

 query_5("my_session", 2, "bar") => 0x8
 ```

 Next we need to calculate what order the remaining nodes will be in after the query fragments are removed.
-Doing this in a way that is amenable to efficient incremental maintenance is tricky, but I eventually hit upon an elegant solution.
+Doing this in a way that is amenable to efficient incremental maintenance is tricky, but I eventually hit upon an elegant solution:

 The position of each node can be described by the positions and variable values of all the query nodes between it and its eventual parent: